codiga/vscode-plugin/README.md

 ![Coding Assistant to find snippets](images/vscode-coding-assistant.gif)

-## Create Code Snippets
+## Create Smart Code Snippets

-Create a code snippet by selecting the code and click on `Create Codiga Snippet`
+Create a smart code snippet by selecting the code and click on `Create Codiga Snippet`

 ![Creation of Smart Code Snippet](images/vscode-create-recipe.gif)